opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 -------------------------------
 .. c:function:: bool CascadeClassifier::setImage( Ptr<FeatureEvaluator>\& feval, const Mat\& image )

-    Sets the image for detection (called by detectMultiScale at each image level).
+    Sets an image for detection, which is called by ``detectMultiScale`` at each image level.

-    :param feval: Pointer to feature evaluator which is used for computing features.
+    :param feval: Pointer to the feature evaluator that is used for computing features.

-    :param image: Matrix of type   ``CV_8UC1``  containing the image in which to compute the features.
+    :param image: Matrix of the type   ``CV_8UC1``  containing an image where the features are computed.

 .. index:: CascadeClassifier::runAt